Vigneshr2106/Remotely-Operated-Vehicle-ROV-/README.md

 # Remotely-Operated-Vehicle-ROV-

 ## Introduction
-A Remotely Operated Vehicle (ROV) is an unmanned, highly maneuverable underwater robot typically operated by a person aboard a vessel or onshore providing a safe and efficient means to explore, inspect, and work in underwater environments.
+A Remotely Operated Vehicle (ROV) is an unmanned, highly maneuverable robot typically operated by a person aboard a vessel or onshore providing a safe and efficient means to explore, inspect water bodies.
 ROVs are equipped with cameras, lights, and various tools allowing operators to perform a wide range of tasks such as underwater research, inspection of underwater structures marine salvage operations, and maintenance of oil rigs and pipelines.
-These versatile machines play a crucial role in industries such as marine biology, oceanography, underwater archaeology, and offshore energy production offering an effective solution to the challenges of underwater operations without risking human divers.
+These versatile machines play a crucial role in industries such as marine biology, oceanography, underwater archaeology, and offshore energy production offering an effective solution to the challenges of exploring water bodies without risking human divers.

 ## Overview
-A Remotely Operated Vehicle (ROV) is an unmanned, underwater robot controlled by operators from a remote location.
+A Remotely Operated Vehicle (ROV) is an unmanned robot controlled by operators from a remote location.
-ROVs are designed to explore, inspect, and perform tasks in underwater environments, providing a safe and efficient alternative to human divers.
+ROVs are designed to explore, inspect, and perform tasks in water environments, providing a safe and efficient alternative to human divers.
-Real-time Sensor Data: Accurate readings from DS18B20 temperature sensor and RCWL1655 ultrasonic sensor for immediate environmental monitoring underwater.
+Real-time Sensor Data: Accurate readings from DS18B20 temperature sensor and RCWL1655 ultrasonic sensor for immediate environmental monitoring water bodies.
 Joystick-Controlled Thrusters: Precise manoeuvrability facilitated by L293D H-bridge, enabling responsive control of thrusters via joystick inputs.
 Wireless Communication: Seamless interaction through HC05 Bluetooth module, allowing real-time data transmission and intuitive control via mobile devices.
 User Interface: Mobile device interface for intuitive monitoring of sensor data and control of the ROV, enhancing usability and operational efficiency.
-Underwater Exploration: Designed for safe and efficient data collection and navigation in underwater environments, supporting various exploration and research applications.

 ## Problem Statement
-Underwater information sensing and transmission is very essential but use of human beings to collect this information is highly dangerous and inaccurate.
+Water bodies such as oceans, seas, rivers, and lakes hold immense ecological, scientific, and economic importance.
+However, their vastness and depth present significant challenges for exploration and monitoring.
+Remotely Operated Vehicles (ROVs) offer a promising solution for water bodies exploration, allowing researchers and professionals to gather data and monitor marine environments without direct human intervention.

 ## Components Required with Bill of Materials
 Hardware: Arduino Uno R3, Ultrasonic Waterproof sensor, H-bridge [L293D] IC, Joysticks, Thrusters, Li-ion battery, Tether Cables